$37.94-$47.00 hourly / $6,575.46-$8,145.85 monthly / $78,905.52-$97,750.20 annual

 Writing, editing, and organizing technical information in a clear, concise, and cohesive manner

-Maintain effective and cooperative working relationships with administrators, staff, users, project consultants and vendors
+Work effectively and cooperatively with administrators, staff, users, project consultants and vendors

 Work effectively and independently on assigned projects